navidshad/bills-to-notion-database/.dev_doc/comprehensive_prd.md

 ### Core User Stories

 #### US1: Bill Processing
-**As a user**, I want to send a photo of my receipt and have it automatically processed and categorized, **so that** I can quickly log my expenses without manual data entry.
+**As a user**, I want to use `/add` command followed by a photo or text to add a transaction, **so that** I can explicitly log my expenses without accidental processing.

 **Acceptance Criteria:**
-- Photo uploads are processed within 10 seconds
+- `/add` command followed by photo processes the receipt
+- `/add` command followed by text processes the bill description
+- `/add` with photo + caption uses both for enhanced processing
 - AI extracts amount, date, merchant, and suggests category
 - User can review and modify before submission
 - Data is saved to appropriate yearly Google Sheet